pascallaliberte/sharpen.page/_posts/2019-04-18-five-ways-to-tweak-product-page-to-convert.md

 ---
 layout: post
 title: "Five Ways to Rejig a Product Page When It Doesn't Lead To Enough Sales"
+description: "Five ways to tweak a product page when it isn’t converting — experiment with struggle, anxieties, and progress instead of random A/B guesses."
 categories: jtbd
 tags: struggle-first
 author: Pascal Laliberté